prurigro/vim-polyglot-darkcloud/README.md

 # vim-polyglot (darkcloud fork) #

-A collection of language packs for Vim, including unique selections for [darkcloud-vimconfig](https://github.com/prurigro/darkcloud-vimconfig)
+A collection of language packs for Vim.
+This fork includes a customized set of language packages (unique items marked with a * below), an updated build script and the inclusion of the plugin folder for applicable packs.

 > One to rule them all, one to find them, one to bring them all and in the darkness bind them.